JYang-AI/jyang-ai.github.io/_pages/group.md

 nav_order: 3
 ---

-## Opengings of PhD students and Research Assistants in UH
+## Opengings of PhD students and Research Assistants in University of Houston

-I am seeking PhD students and research assistants in Computer Science starting in Spring 2025 or Fall 2025.
+[Dr. Jianyi Yang](https://jyang-ai.github.io) seeking PhD students and research assistants in Computer Science starting in Spring 2025 or Fall 2025.
 My research topics span ML/AI algorithms and their domain applications.
 Students who are interested in the following areas are welcome to apply.
 + ML/AI methods (trustworthy ML, reinforcement learning, LLMs, AI systems)
-+ AI applications (AI for systems, AI for science)
++ AI applications (AI for computing systems, AI for science)

-**Expectations**
-+ A strong motivation and interest in AI research and have the passion for high-quality research works.
-+ Solid foundation in mathematics (optimization, statistics, ML basics) and proficiency in implementing research ideas.
-+ It would be better if you have Related research project experiences.
+**About University of Houston**
+Established in 1927, the University of Houston (UH) is a Carnegie R1 institution with very high research activity.
+Ranked among the top doctoral research universities in the US, UH offers a vibrant academic environment and cutting-edge research opportunities.
+UH is ranked 69th in Engineering according to US News.
+Additionally, according to ARWU, UH is ranked 63-95 in the US and 201-300 worldwide.

+**How to apply**
+If you have a passion for high-quality research works and are interested in working with me, please send me an email with your transcripts and your CV that includes your research interests and experiences.
+Please start you email title with "Application for UH AI by {{your name}}".

+For Fall enrollment, contact me by May.
+For Spring enrollment, contact me by Oct.